phisn/algebraic-server-reconciliation/docs/main.typ

 }
 $

 The identity element is the empty world mapping $emptyset$, and the inverse of any world is obtained by negating all multiplicities and component values.
-These operations satisfy the Abelian group axioms: closure (combining two ECS states yields another valid ECS state), associativity (the order of combining multiple deltas doesn't matter), commutativity (deltas can be applied in any order), identity (adding an empty delta changes nothing), and inverse (every delta can be undone).
+These operations satisfy the abelian group axioms: closure (combining two ECS states yields another valid ECS state), associativity (the order of combining multiple deltas doesn't matter), commutativity (deltas can be applied in any order), identity (adding an empty delta changes nothing), and inverse (every delta can be undone).

 This formalization provides a systematic approach to implementing algebraic reconciliation for any ECS-based game.
 Developers need only define appropriate addition operations for their specific component types, and the framework handles the compositional structure automatically.
 The multiplicity-based approach elegantly captures the full lifecycle of entities and components, from creation through modification to deletion, within a unified algebraic structure.